Metaswitch/sprout/docs/Development.md

 Note that the first build can take a long time - up to an hour on a slow machine.
 It takes 20-30 minutes on an EC2 m1.medium instance.

-To build sprout and all its dependencies, change to the top-level `sprout` directory and issue `make`.
+To build sprout, bono, and all their dependencies, change to the top-level `sprout` directory and issue `make`.
 Both the sprout and bono functions are provided by the same "sprout" binary - command-line parameters control which behavior the binary performs.